Isentropy/brevity/README.md

 The [Interpreter](contracts/LibInterpreter.sol) has a [minimal instruction set](contracts/LibInterpreter.sol#L13).
 Quantities do most of the syscalls for 0, 1, and 2 arg functions.

 ### Everything is a word
-Like [B](https://en.wikipedia.org/wiki/B_(programming_language)), Brevity has no data types, just words (32 bytes).
+Like [B](https://en.wikipedia.org/wiki/B_(programming_language)), Brevity has no data types, just words (uint256).
+Arithmatic operations are all unsigned.
+You can use 2's compliment representations of signed ints, but arithmatic doesnt yet support signed.

-### Simple Workflows
+### Philosophy
-Brevity is meant for simple workflows.
-You can CALL, STATICCALL and DELEGATECALL to other libraries.
+Brevity is meant to save gas on simple workflows.
+It's deliberately bare bones.
+You can CALL and STATICCALL, manipulate memory, and do flow control.
+See [OwnedBrevityInterpreter](contracts/OwnedBrevityInterpreter.sol) for an example of a brevity interpreter contract that is owned by user or multisig.

 ## Version 0.1 syntax
 Brevity has no code blocks.
 Each line exists on it's own.
 You can: